rust-lang/book/second-edition/nostarch/chapter12.md

 file up and put some code into *src/lib.rs* so that we can test it and have a *src/main.rs* file with fewer responsibilities.

-Let’s move everything that isn't the `main` function from *src/main.rs* to a new file, *src/lib.rs*:
+Let’s move everything that isn’t the `main` function from *src/main.rs* to a new file, *src/lib.rs*:

 * The `run` function definition